Cabbage Whitefly

 Key Features

-• Two dark spots on each forewing
+• Two distinctive dark spots on each forewing

-• Cloud-like flight when disturbed
+• Adults take flight in a white 'cloud' when disturbed

 When You’ll See Them